Ribbonness of a stable-ribbon surface-link, II. General case

-{\bf Proof of Theorem~1.1.1.} A surface-link $F$ with $r$ ordered components is {\it \mbox{$k$}th-handle-reducible} if $F$ is equivalent to a stabilization $F'\#_k n_k T$ of a surface-link $F'$ for a positive integer $n_k$, where $\#_k n_k T$ denotes the stabilizer components $n_k T$ attaching to the $k$th component of $F'$.
-Otherwise, the surface-link $F$ is {\it \mbox{$k$}th-handle-irreducible}.
-Note that if a $k$th-handle-irreducible surface-link $F$ is component-order-preserving equivalent to a surface-link $G$, then $G$ is also $k$th-handle-irreducible.
+{\bf Proof of Lemma~I.} A surface-link $F$ with $r$ ordered components is $k$th {\it handle-reducible} if $F$ is equivalent to a stabilization $F'\#_k n_k T$ of a surface-link $F'$ for an integer $n_k>0$, where $\#_k n_k T$ denotes the stabilizer components $n_k T$ attaching to the $k$th component of $F'$.
+Otherwise, the surface-link $F$ is said to be $k${\it th handle-irreducible}.
+Note that if a surface-link $G$ is equivalent to a $k$th handle-irreducible surface-link $F$ by component-order-preserving equivalence, then $G$ is also $k$th handle-irreducible.
+Let $F$ and $G$ be ribbon surface-links with components $F_i\, (i=1,2,\dots,r)$ and $G_i\, (i=1,2,\dots,r)$, respectively.
+Let $F_*$ and $G_*$ be handle-irreducible summands of $F$ and $G$, respectively.
+Assume that there is an equivalence $f$ from $F$ to $G$.
+Then it is shown that $F_*$ and $G_*$ are equivalent as follows.
+Changing the indexes if necessary, assume that $f$ sends $F_i$ to $G_i$ for every $i$.